China listing frenzy in U.S. set to be boosted by Didi IPO - Up News Info

 “That is extraordinary on the back of a very strong 2020.”

 “There are still tech companies looking to come to list in Hong Kong in the second half of this year, or the early part of next year, so tech is still a big theme,” said Peter Cheng, partner at law firm Deacons.
-(Reporting by Scott Murdoch in Hong Kong; Editing by Sumeet Chatterjee)
+(Reporting by Scott Murdoch in Hong Kong; Editing by Sumeet Chatterjee and Jane Wardell)

 Advertisement